syncfusion-content/reactjs-docs/ReactJS/Spreadsheet/Getting-Started.md

 ## Apply Conditional Formatting

-Conditional formatting helps you to apply formats to a cell or range with certain colour based on the cells values.
+Conditional formatting helps you to apply formats to a cell or range with certain color based on the cells values.
 You can use `allowConditionalFormats` attribute to enable/disable Conditional formats.
 To apply conditional formats for a range use `cFormatRule` property .
-The following code example illustrates this behaviour,
+The following code example illustrates this behavior,

 {% highlight js %}